sangria-graphql/sangria-graphql.github.io/getting-started.md

 [{{site.link.akka-http-example.github}}]({{site.link.akka-http-example.github}})

+I would also would recommend you to check out [{{site.link.try}}]({{site.link.try}}).
+It is an example of GraphQL server written with Play framework and Sangria.
+It also serves as a playground, where you can interactively execute GraphQL queries and play with some examples.

 ## Define GraphQL Schema

 In order to execute queries, you first need to define the schema for your data.
 It contains description of objects, interfaces, fields, enums, etc.